QuantEcon/lecture-python-intro/lectures/eigen_II.md

 \end{bmatrix}
 $$

-$B$ is irreducible but not premitive since there are always zeros in either principal diagonal or secondary diagonal.
+$B$ is irreducible but not primitive since there are always zeros in either principal diagonal or secondary diagonal.

 We can see that if a matrix is primitive, then it implies the matrix is irreducible but not vice versa.